DaveSkender/Stock.Indicators/Indicators/ZigZag/README.md

 IEnumerable<ZigZagResult>
 ```

-If you do not supply enough points to cover the percent change, there will be no Zig Zag lines.
-We always return the same number of elements as there are in the historical quotes.
+If you do not supply enough points to cover the percent change, there will be no valid Zig Zag points or lines.
+The first line segment starts after the first confirmed point; ZigZag values before the first confirmed point will be `null`.
+The last line segment is an approximations as the direction is indeterminant.
+Confirmed points are denoted with `PointType` values of `H` or `L`.
+We always return the same number of result elements as there are in the historical quotes.

 ### ZigZagResult